Chapter 2 – What Your ACoS Should Be and Tracking Your Amazon PPC

 Now we are getting into more of a planning and roll out phase of Amazon PPC.
 We want to plan a roll out of the different ad groups that we will be putting into this new campaign.

 If you already have campaigns up and running you have an advantage, and can use search term report data to start gathering keywords.
-If you are starting a brand new campaign, then we will need to do keyword research at this point (for a later lesson).
+If you are starting a brand new campaign, then we will need to do keyword research at this point (chapters 3 and 4).

-The rollout of these ad groups is in 3 tiers:
+The rollout of these ad campaigns is in 3 tiers:

 - Tier 1 is from keyword research and data gathering.
-We call these ad groups BROWSE, SHOP, and BRAND
+We call these BROWSE, SHOP, and BRAND campaigns

-- Finally, tier 3 is more advanced and some products will never get to this level (so DON’T force them).
-This is where you implement your AUTO, PRODUCT TARGETING, HEADLINE SEARCH ADS (Sponsored Brands), and PRODUCT DISPLAY ADS (if you have access to these).
+- Finally, Tier 3 is more advanced and some products will never get to this level (so don’t force them).
+This is where you implement your auto, competition targeting, product targeting, sponsored brand headline search ads, and product display ads.

 Create Spreadsheet for Weekly Tracking Metrics